strotgen/laravel-pwa/README.md

 ## Example Workflow 🌟

-Here’s a simple example of how to use this package:
+Here's a simple example of how to use this package:

 1. Install the package via Composer.
 2. Publish the configuration files.
-3. Add the `@PwaHead` directive in your layout file’s `<head>`.
+3. Add the `@PwaHead` directive in your layout file's `<head>`.
 4. Add the `@RegisterServiceWorkerScript` directive before the closing `</body>` tag.
-5. Customize the `config/pwa.php` to fit your project’s needs.
+5. Customize the `config/pwa.php` to fit your project's needs.
 6. Run `php artisan erag:pwa-update-manifest` to update the manifest file.
 7. That's it!
 Your Laravel app is now PWA-enabled. 🚀